top of page

 If you’re looking for something a bit more structured, there are apps like Stash Hub and Threadloop that are designed to help you catalogue your patterns and fabric stash.
 These are fab for making sure you don’t double up on purchases (like I did!) and for giving you a handy overview of your stash when you’re stuck for inspiration.

 They’re especially handy if you like having everything on your phone or tablet while you’re browsing fabric shops or planning your next make.
-Its easy to see what you need for each bag making project.
+It’s easy to see what you need for each bag-making project.

 Where I Get My Bag Making Supplies